Project 365

-Project 365 is an initiative by EtP (Ekalokam Trust for Photography) to create and preserve photographic visuals of the ancient Indian culture and contemporary lifestyle of Tiruvannamalai a South Indian ancient town in Tamil Nadu.
+Project 365 is an initiative by EtP (Ekalokam Trust for Photography) to create and preserve photographic visuals of the ancient Indian culture and contemporary lifestyle of Tiruvannamalai in the south Indian state of Tamil Nadu.
 Project 365 is part of the long-term vision to initiate public photo art projects in the rural parts of the tri-Sangam period Tamilakam, now meagerly represented in a geography comprising modern Tamil Nadu, Kerala, Karnataka and parts of Andhra Pradesh.
 The second phase of the project documents the Sangam period ports, connected International ports and their inland surroundings.
 The third phase of the project will document the culture and lifestyle alongside river Cauveri.
 Project 365 Tiruvannamalai began on 15 August 2014.

 Photography in Tiruvannamalai

 Tiruvannamalai has a rich photography history.
 Photographers including Indian photographers PRS Mani, Dr. T.N.Krishnaswamy, G Govind Welling, American photographer Eliot Elisofon, French photographer Henri Cartier-Bresson, and many other known, and unknown, photographers have created several bodies of photography works of Sri.
 Ramana Maharishi and Tiruvannamalai.
 These images have been widely circulated and published in India and abroad.
 Few of these photographs are being archived and preserved by Sri Ramana Ashram, Tiruvannamalai.